alexandreabbes/Constrained-Quantile-Regression-with-cubic-splines-/readme.txt

 ### Prerequisites : install first the cvxR library

 library(CVXR)
-library(splines)
-library(splines2)
-library(fda)
 library(pracma)

-⚠️ Known issues: Several functions in the above libraries have inconsistencies.
+⚠️ Known issues: Several functions in the  libraries pracma have inconsistencies.
 Refer to Bug_polynomial.txt for documentation.
 The necessary corrections and reimplementations are included in this package.
 ⚠️ THE CONVENTION FOR POLYNOMIAL IS NOT THE STANDARD ONE:
 #FOR ALL THE FUNCTIONS HERE p0+p1x+p2x^2  <-> c(p0,P1,p2)
 #THUS ALL POLYNOMIAL OPERATIONS FOLLOW THIS CONVENTION AND HAVE BEEN RE-WRITTEN